 Course Rating vs Slope Rating

-Course rating estimates the score a scratch golfer would shoot on a course, while slope rating measures how much harder that same course plays for a bogey golfer relative to a scratch golfer — together they adjust a handicap for the specific course being played.
+Course rating estimates the score a scratch golfer would shoot on a course.
+At the same time, slope rating measures how much harder that same course plays for a bogey golfer relative to a scratch golfer.
+This means together they adjust a handicap for the specific course being played.

-Course rating and slope rating are two separate numbers assigned to every set of tees on a rated course, and beginners often confuse or conflate them because both appear on a scorecard near each other.
+Course rating and slope rating are two separate numbers assigned to every set of tees on a rated course, and beginners often confuse or conflate them.
+This is because both appear on a scorecard near each other.
 Course rating is expressed as a number close to par (for example, 71.4) and represents the expected score for a scratch (zero-handicap) golfer under normal conditions.
-Slope rating is a separate number, typically between 55 and 155 with 113 as the average, representing the relative difficulty of the course for a bogey golfer compared to a scratch golfer — a higher slope means the course plays disproportionately harder for a less skilled player than it does for a scratch golfer.
+Slope rating is a separate number, typically between 55 and 155 with 113 as the average, representing the relative difficulty of the course for a bogey golfer compared to a scratch golfer.
+This means a higher slope means the course plays far more harder for a less skilled player than it does for a scratch golfer.

-Both numbers exist because a single flat par or yardage figure does not capture how difficult a course actually plays, nor does it capture that difficulty can affect skilled and less-skilled golfers differently — a course with narrow, tree-lined fairways might be only moderately harder for a scratch golfer who rarely misses fairways, but dramatically harder for a bogey golfer who misses them more often.
+Both numbers exist.
+This is because a single flat par or yardage figure does not capture how difficult a course actually plays, nor does it capture that difficulty can affect skilled and less-skilled golfers differently.
+This means a course with narrow, tree-lined fairways might be only moderately harder for a scratch golfer who rarely misses fairways.
+But sharply harder for a bogey golfer who misses them more often.

-Together, course rating and slope rating are what let the handicap system convert a raw round score into a fair, course-adjusted number — the same 85 means something different on a hard course with a high slope than it does on an easy course with a low one, and the handicap calculation accounts for that difference using these two ratings.
+Together, course rating and slope rating are what let the handicap system convert a raw round score into a fair, course-adjusted number.
+This means the same 85 means something different on a hard course with a high slope than it does on an easy course with a low one.
+The handicap calculation accounts for that difference using these two ratings.

 Example

-Two courses both have a par of 72, but one has a course rating of 74.5 and slope of 141 while the other has a rating of 70.0 and slope of 118 — the first course plays significantly harder for every skill level, and disproportionately harder for higher-handicap golfers.
+Two courses both have a par of 72.
+But one has a course rating of 74.5 and slope of 141.
+At the same time, the other has a rating of 70.0 and slope of 118.
+This means the first course plays by a lot harder for every skill level, and far more harder for higher-handicap golfers.

 Frequently asked questions